Clinical Trials and Research

 - Dr. Yoon-Jae Cho is an internationally recognized researcher and pediatric neurologist who is pushing the boundaries of precision medicine.
-He is the scientific head of the Knight Cancer Institute’s Pediatric Brain Tumor Program and is among leaders of a national pediatric cancer trial launching in 2017 to match medications to specific molecular pathways.
+He is the scientific head of the Knight Cancer Institute’s Pediatric Brain Tumor Program and is among leaders of a national pediatric cancer trial to match medications to specific molecular pathways.
 He’s also working on new therapies for children whose cancer doesn’t respond to radiation or chemotherapy.

 - Dr. Nathan Selden, a Doernbecher neurosurgeon and head of OHSU’s Department of Neurological Surgery, co-led history’s first transplantation of stem cells into the human brain.
 He and colleagues have continued to analyze and report results from the work, a clinical trial started in 2006 that aims to help children with Batten disease.